DEVIN STEWART: Dr. Birdsall, great to have you here today. Thank you for coming to Carnegie Council.

 We recently wrapped up the Yale Business Ethics Conference–something I’ve been helping plan since last year.

-The coolest thing about this event wasn’t the caliber of the speakers, which I found astonishing, but rather how…Continue
+The coolest thing about this event wasn’t the caliber of the speakers, which I found astonishing, but rather how accessible they were.
+If you’ve ever wanted to debate the…Continue

 Added by Daniel Weisfield on May 2, 2013 at 3:05pm — No Comments